zheniamotolov/gulpCleanSetup/readme.md

 After cloning the project to your computer run the command below in your terminal to install all required node and bower packages.

-	1.  npm install && bower install
+	1.  sudo npm install && bower install

 ## Start